 Flat # 11 D-12 Markaz City Center 2 (3.7 km from Shah Allah Ditta Caves)

-Apt # 609 Khudadad Heights Main Mar (6.9 km from Shah Allah Ditta Caves)
+Shaheen Heights F.E.C.H.S.
+Fechs E (5.3 km from Shah Allah Ditta Caves)

 Shah Allah Ditta Caves are located in the scenic Margalla Hills of Islamabad, Pakistan.
 They have become a popular tourist attraction in recent years due to their mystic beauty and historical significance.
 The caves have been carved out of limestone rocks and is believed to be more than 400 million years old.
 There is a staircase leading down to the cave's entrance which opens up into two large chambers filled with stalactites and stalagmites.
 One of the chambers also has three interconnected tunnels that lead to other smaller chambers beyond the main chamber.